Sex offenders barred from Halloween activities with new law

 FAYETTEVILLE, Ark.
-(KNWA) — We are less than 100 days away from Halloween, and after Wednesday, parents won’t have to be as scared about sending the kids off to trick-or-treat.
+(KFTA) — We are less than 100 days away from Halloween, and after Wednesday, parents won’t have to be as scared about sending the kids off to trick-or-treat.

 Nothing is more important to Jennifer Quick than her four kids.